shresnit/SQL-Challenges/8-Weeks-SQL-Challenges/CaseStudy#3-Foodie-Fi/SQL-Solution-Foodie-Fi.md

 SELECT ROUND(AVG(days)) AS days_on_average
 FROM B
-WHERE plan_id = 0 --Limiting to one customer record where calculation was performed ;
+WHERE plan_id = 0 --Limiting to each customer record where calculation was performed ;
 ```
 |days_on_average|